cjdbarlow/Part-One/key_graphs.md

 <img src="resources\glucoseflux.svg">

-* As glucose is frely filtered at the glomerulus, filtered plasma glucose will be directly proportional to serum glucose
+* As glucose is freely filtered at the glomerulus, filtered plasma glucose will be directly proportional to serum glucose
 This relationship is given by the dotted black line.
-* Under normal cirumstances, all filtered glucose will be reabsorbed
+* Under normal circumstances, all filtered glucose will be reabsorbed
 This relationship is given by the overlap of the red and dotted black lines.
 * When glucose filtration exceeds glucose reabsorption, glucose will begin to be excreted in urine.
 This is given by the dotted blue line.